BakerStudio/synthnode/docs/api/distortion.md

 ## Methods
 ### `Distortion::clone()`
-Return a clone of current `Distortion`
+Return a clone of current `Distortion`.

 ### `Distortion::tf(time)`
 Returns the amplitude form the relative time.